Oshkosh in Winnebago County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Notable Events.
 A significant historical month for this entry is April 1990.

 Location.
 44° 1.373′ N, 88° 30.904′ W. Marker is in Oshkosh, Wisconsin, in Winnebago County.
-Marker can be reached from the intersection of Linde Street and Merritt Avenue.
+It can be reached from the intersection of Linde Street and Merritt Avenue.
 Marker is in Menominee Park, along Pratt Trail, near the shore of Lake Winnebago.
 Touch for map.
 Marker is at or near this postal address: 520 Pratt Trail, Oshkosh WI 54901, United States of America.
 Touch for directions.

-1. Claude-Jean Allouez.
+Also see . . .
+Claude-Jean Allouez.
 Wikipedia entry.
 (Submitted on August 8, 2010.)

-Photographed By Keith L, August 4, 2010
+Photographed by Keith L, August 4, 2010

 3. Nearby George Washington Monument